Frobenius nonclassical hypersurfaces: Rational points and the universal lower bound on degree

 \section{Rational points and the universal lower bound on degree}

 In this section, we prove the universal lower bound $d\geq p+1$ in Theorem~\ref{mainthm:lower-bound}.
-One of the key ingredients is Lemma~\ref{lemma:incidence_non-pth-power} which asserts the existence of an $\bF_q$-rational point on a Frobenius nonclassical hypersurface of degree $d\leq q+1$.
-At the end of this section, we gather evidence for the abundance of rational points, and in particular, establish an explicit lower bound for the number of $\bF_q$-points in Proposition~\ref{prop:blocking}.
-In the case of surfaces, Proposition~\ref{prop:lower-bound-rat-points-surfaces} gives a refined lower bound for the number of rational points.
+One of the key ingredients is Lemma~\ref{lemma:incidence_non-pth-power} which asserts the existence of an $\bF_q$-point on a Frobenius nonclassical hypersurface of degree $d\leq q+1$.
+At the end of this section, we establish an explicit lower bound for the number of $\bF_q$-points in Proposition~\ref{prop:blocking} and, in the case of surfaces, a refined lower bound in Proposition~\ref{prop:lower-bound-rat-points-surfaces}.